History of Albania in Timeline

 In 1912, the first movie theater exclusively devoted to showing motion pictures was built in Shkodër.

-Since its independence in 1912, Albania has transitioned from a monarchy to a communist regime before becoming a sovereign parliamentary constitutional republic.
+Since its independence in 1912, Albania has transitioned from a monarchy to a communist regime and finally to a sovereign parliamentary constitutional republic.

-On 29 July 1913, the Treaty of London delineated the borders of the country and its neighbors, leaving many Albanians outside Albania.
+On 29 July 1913, the Treaty of London delineated Albania's borders, leaving many Albanians outside the country.

 October 1913: Establishment of the International Commission of Control